Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

 Here $p$ denotes a prime number.
 Recall that the prime number theorem says that $\sum_{p \le x} \log p \sim x$.
 Thus, \eqref{eq:Assumption1} should be interpreted as $\alpha(p)/p^d$ being, on average, of size $\theta$, and it is a common condition in multiplicative number theory.
 Condition \eqref{eq:Assumption2} is of a more technical nature.
-Examples of common functions satisfying the conditions are given in \S\ref{sec:examples} below.
-Our main result is the following. \begin{thm} Let $\alpha\colon \NN \to \RR_{\ge 0}$ be a multiplicative function satisfying \eqref{eq:Assumption1}--\eqref{eq:Assumption2} with parameters $\theta>0$ and $d>-1$. \begin{enumerate} \item As $x \to \infty$ we have
+We did not strive to find the most general conditions for our theorem to hold, but rather to find conditions which are easy to work with, lead to short proofs and are satisfied for natural examples.
+Our result for these weights is the following. \begin{thm} Let $\alpha\colon \NN \to \RR_{\ge 0}$ be a multiplicative function satisfying \eqref{eq:Assumption1}--\eqref{eq:Assumption2} with $\theta>0$, $d >-1$, $\logexp\in (0,1)$, $\eta \in (0,1/2]$ and $\Ewensc \in (0,2)$.
+As $x \to \infty$ we have